New Jersey Fires And Explosions Lawyer

 Similarly, federal standards (OSHA Reg.
 29 CFR 1910) specify maximum pressures for acetylene gas (except in approved equipment) not exceed 15 psig (103 kPa gauge pressure) or 30 psia (206 kPa absolute).
 This regulation was created to protect against unsafe acetylene use in pressurized chambers such as caissons, tunnels and underground excavations.
 In addition, OSHA and state regulations exist to reduce the chances for an explosion related to natural gas leaks on construction sites and other industrial settings.

-If you have lost a loved to a fatal industrial accident, the Law Offices of Jonathan F. Marshall can help.
+If you have lost a loved to a fatal industrial accident, New Jersey Workers Compensation Lawyer can help.
 Every worker has the right to a safe work environment.
 New Jersey and federal law requires employers to provide employees with safe and healthy workplaces.
 If your family has lost a spouse or parent due to an accidental workplace explosion, you have the right to collect workers’ comp death benefits.

 Workers’ Comp Death Claims Law Firm